Thank You for Making NJPC20 a Success!

 Featuring 45 sessions, 200 speakers, and 700 guests, the New Jersey Planning Conference is the largest land use conference in the region.

-The conference aims to educate and empower planners, attorneys, developers and other land use professionals, state agencies, along with elected and appointed planning officials, issue advocates and citizens on ways to advance the art and science of good planning — physical, economic and social — to create communities that offer better and more equitable choices for how people live, work and play.
+Co-hosted by the New Jersey Chapter of the American Planning Association and the Bloustein School of Planning and Public Policy, the conference educates and empower planners and other land use professionals, elected and appointed officials, and citizen activists on ways to advance the art and science of good planning — physical, economic and social — to create communities that offer better and more equitable choices for how people live, work and play.

 Registration is open!
 Choose to pay online, by check or purchase order.
 Regular registration ends on Friday, January 3rd but there’s no need to wait.

 Take a glance at the preliminary conference program and featuring a wide variety of educational offerings and networking opportunities.

 Why travel when you can stay overnight at the Hyatt Regency in New Brunswick?
 Book your room today and save money with our APA New Jersey Room Block.